jaesea17/iqair-api/README.md

 ### Setup

 1. Use and setup the project with `yarn`.
-2. Initialize tsconfig.
+2. Run `yarn dev` to start the server
-4. Create .gitignore file to ignore the node_modules
+3. Create .gitignore file to ignore the node_modules

 ## Problem Description: